xavierhillroy/The-Fighting-Maiden/README.md

 To run the test cases, run them individually.
 To run a single test case, comment out all other main functions (from both main.cpp and the other test cases).

-Considering that we could not get the makefile to work, this approach is the only way to run the game and the test cases.
-We did not anticipate that creating a makefile with SFML would be so problematic.
-We have spoken with Professor Katchabaw about this problem.
-He said that we do not have to make a makefile since they are very troubling with SFML.

-Nonetheless, we will have a chance to show off our game in action when we demo it with our TA during the acceptance test meeting.